The Sustainable Development Goal (SDG) 8.7 is to:

 The Freedom Hub is committed to the fight to end modern slavery.
 Therefore, we partner with many organisations in Australia, and globally to lobby governments, contribute to research and raise awareness.

 You can join our community of awakened minds and human rights hearts.
-Just give us an ahoy here and we will keep you up to date and involved.
+So just give us an ahoy here and we will keep you up to date and involved.

 Pic Cred: Workers seen working in bricks field on April 29, 2017 in Dhaka, Bangladesh.
 Photo Credit: Zakir Chowdhury / Barcroft Images.